 Case Study / Sucession Planning

-AmLaw 100 firm with historic compensation system featuring “perpetual” origination credit for clients—giving partners every incentive to hoard legacy clients and resist smooth, or any, transition to next generation of relationship partners.
+An AmLaw 100 firm was facing a common problem these days – the wholesale retirement of Boomer partners.
+Unfortunately, their outdated compensation system featured “perpetual” origination credit for clients—giving partners every incentive to hoard legacy clients and resist smooth, or any, transition to next generation of relationship partners.
 As the majority of the firm’s key relationship partners neared retirement, the potential loss of the firm’s key client base became a critical risk.